hknutzen/Netspoc/technical.markdown

 The usage of virtual IP addresses within the topology affects the generation of both ACLs and static routes: Routers sharing a virtual IP address need to communicate to determine which router is active.
-Therefore the usage of virtual ip addresses will be reflected in the ACLs of the participating interfaces.
-And for the generation of static routes, the virtual IP if the interfaces has to be used instead of the real one.
+Therefore the usage of virtual IP addresses will be reflected in the ACLs of the participating interfaces.
+For the generation of static routes, the virtual IP if the interfaces has to be used instead of the real one.